 Pennsylvania employees may suffer nerve damage from various types of workplace accidents.
 Work-related nerve damage may develop from one single traumatic event or it may develop over time, due to repetitive motion.
 Nerve injuries can cause limited mobility or reduced function in the affected area.
 In some cases, a nerve injury can lead to partial or complete paralysis.
 Treatment options include medication, occupational therapy, and surgery.

 Under the Pennsylvania Workers’ Compensation Act, employees may be eligible to collect workers’ compensation benefits to cover medical expenses, lost wages, and other costs associated with their work injuries.
-The Philadelphia workers’ compensation lawyers at Larry Pitt & Associates, P.C. help workers to collect the benefits to which they are entitled for their nerve injuries.
+The experienced workers’ compensation lawyers at Larry Pitt & Associates, P.C. help workers to collect the benefits to which they are entitled for their nerve injuries.